Complaining about councillors and devolved public bodies

 • inappropriate acceptance of gifts or hospitality

-• any other breach of a Code of Conduct.
+• any other breach of a code of conduct.

-• a councillor - who you think has broken the relevant Code of Conduct
+• a councillor who you think has broken the relevant code of conduct

-• the way a public appointment has been made - to the board of a public body.
+• the way a public appointment has been made to the board of a public body.

-The Ethical Standards Commissioner can also consider some complaints about a Member of the Scottish Parliament (MSP).
+The Ethical Standards Commissioner can also consider some complaints about a member of the Scottish Parliament (MSP).
 Find out more about complaining about the conduct of an MSP.

-Complaining about a devolved public body
+Complaining about a board member of a devolved public body

-You can find a list of public bodies that you can complain about on the Standards Commission website.
-The public bodies include:
+You can find a list of public bodies whose board members you can complain about on the Standards Commission website.

-• a wide range of national public bodies - like Social Care and Social Work Improvement Scotland, the Crofting Commission, The Mental Welfare Commission for Scotland, and national park authorities
+• a wide range of national public bodies - like Social Care and Social Work Improvement Scotland, the Crofting Commission, the Mental Welfare Commission for Scotland, and national park authorities

 • further education colleges